3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 But if you want to take a scenic gondola ride as a way of getting between two places it’s not a bad idea!

 If you want to visit islands such as Burano and Murano, you’ll need to use the water bus.
-There are stops across the islands and you can buy tickets at these stops.
+The bus stops across the islands, and you can buy tickets at these stops.

 If you want to see more than one location, I would get there early.
 I was unlucky to visit when the buses were on strike, so I only got to see Burano, but I would have checked more of the islands with more time and the regular timetable.

-Venice Marco Polo Airport is the main route into the city if you’re flying in and is located about 4.7 miles (7.6 kilometres) from the Mestre district.
+Venice Marco Polo Airport is the main route into the city if you’re flying in.
+It is about 4.7 miles (7.6 kilometres) from the Mestre district.

-It’s easy to reach Mestre, with lots of buses available.
-You can also get a water bus to several locations in the Venetian Lagoon.
+It’s easy to reach Mestre, with many buses available.
+You can also take a water bus to several locations in the Venetian Lagoon.

 If you’re in a rush to get to or from Marco Polo Airport, you can get a private water taxi, but they will cost a lot and I’d only use one as a last resort.